abhijitnathwani/abhijitnathwani.github.io/_posts/2018-01-07-Black-and-White-Image-using-C.md

 ---
 layout: post
-title: Bright Image using C
+title: Black and white Image using C
 ---

 Following the previous blog posts, I hope you now get a pretty clear idea about how to go ahead with image processing in C. In this blog post, we will discuss about creating a bright image of an image.